davidjamesstone/supermodels.js/README.md

 ```

 ### Traversing

-  The following properties are available at each level of the supermodel object (person) to help navigate
+The following properties are available on each Object and Array of the model object to help navigate
   `__name`, `__parent`, `__ancestors`, `__descendants`, `__keys`, `__children`, `__isRoot`, `__hasAncestors`, `__path`, `__hasDescendants`

  ```js